 We started out by following the journey of a single data point as a user enters one into Clue, the period tracking app.
-We saw it travelling to third party service providers that help us, the creators of the app, to understand how the app is being used, where it needs improvement, etc.
+We saw it traveling to third party service providers that help us, the creators of the app, to understand how the app is being used, where it needs improvement, and more.

 Users must be able to understand what is happening to their data.
 There needs to be an agreement and an understanding between the user and the company about what is given and what is taken.
-Here at Clue, we get your data (and money if you subscribe to Clue Plus or something else you consciously chose) and we give knowledge and insights about your menstrual cycle, hormones, and body back in order to empower you to live your fullest life.
+Here at Clue, we get the data you provide us with (and money if you subscribe to Clue Plus) and we give knowledge and insights about your menstrual cycle, hormones, and body back in order to empower you to live your fullest life.
 It’s that simple.
 This is the transaction that the Terms of Service document describes.
 Every time you download and start using an app, you are requested to tick a box saying that you accept and understand what you give and what you get.
-Of course we all know that most people don’t read them, and of the ones who try, most will get lost in the small print that was written specifically to not to be understood.
+Of course we all know that most people don’t read them, and of the ones who try, most will get lost in the small print.

 And what is being enabled with this data, particularly your sensitive health data?
 There is an uneven power balance, where the user has no way to know how companies might take advantage of knowing more than what the individual does.

-But it isn’t so black or white either.
-For example, with more data a pharmaceutical company might be able to develop better medicine, that which takes account of variations and patterns which only a big data set allows us to see.
-Women and other people with cycles experience a lot of variation that, famously, the pharmaceutical industry has failed to address, providing us with a “one size fits all” medicine that in fact only fits people without cycles.
+Collecting data isn't always “bad” or “good”.
+For example, with more data, a pharmaceutical company might be able to develop better medicine that takes account of variations and patterns which only a big data set allows us to see.
+Women and other people with cycles experience a lot of variation that, famously, the pharmaceutical industry has failed to address, providing us with “one size fits all” medicine that in fact only fits people without cycles.
 But even when it comes to medicines developed specifically for women, such as the contraceptive pill, far too little attention is paid to the great natural and healthy variation between our individual hormonal profiles.
 The approach still seems to be to fit the woman to the pill, rather than the pill to the woman.
 More and better data might change that, and pharmaceutical companies have an interest in developing products that people are more satisfied with.

 That loops me back to point one: The user or patient must be in a position to understand and choose who they want to share data with.

-At Clue we also ask users, via our Terms of Service, to agree with us sharing their data (with all personal identifiers removed or part of it) with carefully vetted researchers.
-We currently don’t charge the researchers when we let them do their science work on the data.
-In fact, we give out small research grants and employ people, shouldering costs to enable this data to work for a greater societal good.
-We do this because we believe that as guardians of this unique data set, we have a responsibility to make it benefit users and society the best way we can.
+At Clue we ask users, via our Terms of Service, to agree with us sharing their data (with all personal identifiers removed) with carefully vetted researchers.
+We don’t make any money from this.
+We actually spend a lot of resources on these collaborations—data analysts, research coordinators, and so on.
+While we may charge a small administration fee, this is only to support us in setting the projects up and securely transferring your de-identified data.
+We do this because we believe that as guardians of this unique data set, we have a responsibility to make it benefit users.
 And with more research, eventually people will get better products and better care.